-After you install a new lamp, select the menu → [Default] → [Clear Lamp Hour Meter] to reset the lamp usage hours.
+5. After you install a new lamp, select the menu → [Default] → [Clear Lamp Hour Meter] to reset the lamp usage hours.

-NOTE: When the lamp exceeds 2100 hours (up to 3100 hours in Eco mode) of service, the projector cannot turn on and the menu is not displayed.
-If this happens, press the Help button on the remote control for a minimum of 10 seconds while in standby mode.
+NOTE: When the lamp exceeds 3100 hours of service, the projector cannot turn on and the menu is not displayed.
+If this happens, press and hold the ON/STAND BY and CANCEL buttons on the remote control simultaneously for a minimum of 10 seconds while in standby mode.
 When the lamp time clock is reset to zero, the LAMP indicator goes out.